The Story so far and next steps

 - We are in the construction phase.

-- We are working with exhibition designers to develop the content and design for the exhibitions and the digital space on the first floor.
+- We are working with exhibition designers to finalise the content and design for the exhibitions and the digital space on the first floor.

 - We have started to digitise some of our collections to support our new website, remote access and exhibitions.